Finding work, employers and tax

 An employer must check that your work condition permits you to do the job for which you have applied.
 The Home Office calls this a right to work check.
 An employer must conduct this check in a way that does not discriminate against you.

-You give this share code and your date of birth to your employer so that they can conduct an online check.
+Once you’ve received this code, you will give it and your date of birth to your employer so that they can conduct an online check.
+If you cannot get a share code, talk to your employer.

 Your employer will also need to see information about the term dates for your course.
 This information can be in any format.
 For example, dates from your sponsor's website, an email to you or a letter to the employer.